MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/analytics-guide.md

    indicates both the step numbers (upper labels) and parent task labels (lower labels).
 Guide tasks and steps are organized into a hierarchy.

-    To change the view from the step level to the task level, first select the chart and then select the **Drill Up** button.
+    To change the view from the step level to the task level, first select the chart, and then select **Drill Up**.

     ![Drill Up button)](media/drill-up-2.PNG "Drill Up button")

-    To return to the step view, select the **Drill Mode** button, and then select the task you want to drill in to.
+    To return to the step view, select **Drill Mode**, and then select the task you want to drill in to.

     ![Drill Mode button)](media/step-to-task-drill-down.PNG "Drill Mode button")

      Alternatively, select the **Expand to the next level** button to drill back down.
-This option will expand all tasks to the step level, whereas the **Drill Mode** only drills into the data item you selected.
+This option will expand all tasks to the step level, whereas **Drill Mode** only drills into the data item you selected.

     ![Next level hierarchy)](media/expand-to-next-level.PNG "Next level hierarchy")